 • Low–medium density residential zone

-* Rear and side wall heights cannot be higher than 7.5 metres and the maximum pitch to the highest part of the roof top cannot exceed 30 degrees on small lots.
+* Rear and side wall heights cannot be higher than 7.5 metres.
+The maximum pitch to the highest part of the roof top cannot exceed 30 degrees on small lots.

-** Rear and side wall heights cannot be higher than 9.5 metres and the maximum pitch to the highest part of the roof top cannot exceed 30 degrees on small lots.
+** Rear and side wall heights cannot be higher than 9.5 metres.
+The maximum pitch to the highest part of the roof top cannot exceed 30 degrees on small lots.

-Building up to the height specified above does not require a development approval from Council if your development complies with all other requirements.
-However, you will need a building approval from a qualified building certifier and if you are proposing to build higher, you will need to seek Council approval.
+Building up to the height specified above does not require development approval from Council if your development complies with all other requirements.
+However, you will need building approval from a qualified building certifier.
+If you are proposing to build higher, you will need to seek Council approval.

-One (1) car parking space is to be provided on the site for a granny flat plus one (1) car parking space for the main dwelling house.
+You must provide one car parking space on the site for a granny flat and one car parking space for the main dwelling house.

-- Visit www.qbcc.qld.gov.au for more information about building approvals and building certifiers.
+Visit the Queensland Building and Construction Commission website for more information about building approvals and building certifiers.

-While Council aims to assist you through the process, you may wish to engage a consultant town planner, building certifier, surveyor or other appropriately qualified professional for help with your granny flat project.
+While Council aims to assist you through the process, you may wish to engage other appropriately qualified professional help.
+Consider a consultant town planner, building certifier or surveyor.

-If you would like to be kept up to date with future services and general planning and development in the city, you can register your details by emailing CP2104@brisbane.qld.gov.au
+To keep up to date with future services and general planning and development in the city, email CP2104@brisbane.qld.gov.au.

-Disclaimer: The content of this information sheet is a summary and has been prepared to assist the reader to understand the City Plan.
-Please refer to the full City Plan document, Brisbane City Plan 2014, on Council’s website for further detail.
+Disclaimer: the content of this information sheet is a summary prepared to assist the reader to understand the City Plan.
+Refer to the full Brisbane City Plan 2014 for further detail.